YaleArchivesSpace/yams_data_auditing/dates/README.md

 * Ruby 2.0+
 * [Timetwister](https://github.com/alexduryee/timetwister)

-**NOTE:** This script was written on/for the OSX operating system.
-It may work on a PC but it has not yet been tested.
+**NOTE:** `parse_dates.py` was written for OS X. It may work on a PC but it has not yet been tested.

 ## Tutorial

 ### Step 1: Identifying unstructured dates with `get_unstructured_dates.sql`

-This query will return a report of all date records in ArchivesSpace which have a value in the _expression_ field but which do not have values in the _begin_ or _end_ fields.
+Returns a report of all date records in ArchivesSpace which have a value in the _expression_ field but which do not have values in the _begin_ or _end_ fields.

-The output of this report should be used as the input for `parse_dates.py`.
+Output of query should be used as the input for `parse_dates.py`.

 ### Step 2: Parsing unstructured dates with `parse_dates.py`

-To run this script:
+To run:

 ```
 $ cd git/yams_data_auditing/dates